rbatis/rbatis.io/docs/en/README.md

 # Frequently Asked Questions

-> Incremental Compile Causes Modifying HTML Files Without Triggering #[HTML_SQL] Recompile?
+> Incremental Compile Causes Modifying HTML Files Without Triggering #[html_sql] Recompile?

 Because the prerequisite for triggering a procedural macro recompile is a change in the current repository code